psboonstra/bayesianisotonic/README.md

   - `functions.R` provides the R functions that implement the primary methodological contribution of the paper.
-The main function is called `bayesian_isotonic` and it can implement both the GAIPV and HSIPV priors from the paper, depending on the Stan function provided as the argument
+The main function is called `bayesian_isotonic` and it can implement both the GAIPV and HSIPV priors from the paper, depending on the Stan script provided as the value provided to the argument `stan_path` (see Stan files section below)

   - `fixed_data_evaluation1.R` runs the first fixed-data evaluation in Section 3.1 and creates Table 1 as LaTeX code